rigogomes123/UNIT_17_MOBILE_APP/README.md

 ###### Changed made:

-I will now show the chaces made in my wirefram from the feeback which I recived.
+I will now show the chaces made in my wireframe from the feeback which I recived.